Ford E-Series

-The Ford E-Series (also known as the Ford Econoline, Ford Econovan or Ford Club Wagon) is a range of full-size vans manufactured and marketed by the Ford Motor Company.
-Introduced for model year 1961 as the replacement for the Ford F-Series panel van, the E-Series line is currently in its fourth generation.
+The Ford E-Series (also marketed as the Ford Econoline and Ford Club Wagon) is a range of full-size vans produced by the Ford Motor Company since 1961.
+Introduced as a replacement for the Ford F-Series panel van, the line has spanned four generations.
+Sold in both retail and commercial markets, the E-Series has been offered as passenger and cargo vans, as well as in cutaway and stripped-chassis configurations.

-Produced in multiple design variations for both retail and commercial sale, the E-Series was developed as a van for either cargo or passenger use, and as a cutaway van chassis and stripped chassis (a chassis without bodywork).
-Since the 2015 model year, only the latter two designs are offered, as Ford replaced E-Series vans with the Ford Transit.
-From 1980 to 2014, the E-Series van was the best-selling full-sized van in the United States.
+With over 8.2 million units sold since 1961, the Ford E-Series is the third-best selling van line in history (outranked only by the Ford Transit and Volkswagen Transporter).
+Ford retired the E-Series passenger and cargo vans after the 2014 model year, replacing them with the Ford Transit.
+The E-Series continues to be offered only in cutaway and stripped-chassis configurations.

-The model line entered its 60th year of production for 2021, thus being one of Ford's longest running model lines, second only to the Ford F-Series (in production since 1948) within Ford Motor Company.
-The E-Series is assembled by Ford at its Ohio Assembly facility at Avon Lake, Ohio, which has produced the model line since 1975.
-Prior to its closure, Lorain Assembly in Lorain, Ohio, assembled the model line from 1961 to 2005.
+The E-Series is assembled at Ohio Assembly in Avon Lake, Ohio, which has produced the E-Series since 1975.
+Before its closure in 2005, Lorain Assembly in Lorain, Ohio, built the model line from its launch in 1961.
+In 2021, it became the second active Ford model line to reach 60 years of continuous production.

 First generation (1961–1967)

 Ford released the first-generation Ford Econoline on September 21, 1960, for the 1961 model year.
 Beginning development in 1957, the model line served as a replacement for the Ford F-Series panel delivery (and the smaller Ford Courier sedan delivery).
 Three models were available, a cargo van, a passenger van (also sold under the Station Bus and Club Wagon names), and a forward-control pickup truck.

-Competing directly against the rear-engined Chevrolet Corvair van and Volkswagen Transporter, the Ford Econoline established multiple design precedents adopted by successive American vans, including the Chevrolet Van and Dodge A100.
+Competing directly against the rear-engined Chevrolet Corvair van and Volkswagen Transporter, the Ford Econoline established multiple design precedents adopted by successive North American vans, including the Chevrolet Van and Dodge A100.
 While also a forward-control vehicle, Ford introduced a midengined configuration.
 To improve cargo access by creating a flat load floor and enlarging the rear doors, the engine was placed between the front seats.